 See how well you did

-Look the place up on TripAdvisor*, to see what’s in-store and check what's said about the hotel.
+Look the place up on TripAdvisor*, to see what’s in-store and what previous guests think.

 The advanced Priceline system

 This fairly simple system above gives you more bids than usual, and should help cut the price down to a decent level.
 However, if you're willing to play slightly more, a super-advanced approach finesses your search.

 See how to check what hotel you’re likely to get and avoid hellholes, plus exploit Priceline’s ‘counter offers’ to hit the lowest possible price.